tilt-dev/tilt.build/docs/manual_update_control.md

  <img src="assets/img/update-control.gif">
 </div>

-When you make changes to "snack", instead of them being automatically applied, Tilt will simply indicate unapplied changes by the asterisk to the right of `snack` in the sidebar.
+When you make changes to `snack`, instead of them being automatically applied, Tilt will simply indicate unapplied changes by the asterisk to the right of `snack` in the sidebar.
 It will not automatically apply those changes.
 Instead, it will wait until you click the apply button to the left of `snack`.

 ## Auto Init
 TriggerMode can be combined with the `auto_init` argument on [`k8s_resource()`](/api.html#api.k8s_resource), [`local_resource()`](/api.html#api.local_resource), and [`dc_resource()`](/api.html#api.dc_resource) for even more fine-grained control.